SimpleDataLabsInc/prophecy-docs/docs/low-code-spark/gems/transform/schema-transform.md

   - schema
 ---

-SchemaTransform is used to add, edit, rename or drop columns from the incoming Dataframe.
+SchemaTransform is used to add, edit, rename or drop columns from the incoming DataFrame.

 :::info
 Unlike Reformat which is a set operation where all the transforms are applied in parallel, transformations here are applied _in order_.